 Our primary sources of liquidity are cash flows provided by our operations, our availability under our line of credit and the cash proceeds from our initial public offering of common stock that was completed in August 2009.
-For the years ended December 31, 2014, 2013 and 2012, we generated \$6.7 million, \$0.7 million and \$7.1 million in cash flow from operations, respectively.
-We believe that our internally generated cash flows and amounts available under our line of credit will be adequate to service existing debt, finance internal growth and fund capital expenditures.
+For the years ended December 31, 2015, 2014 and 2013, we generated \$5.9 million, \$6.7 million and \$0.7 million in cash flow from operations, respectively, and we borrowed \$1.7 million on our line of credit during 2015.
+We believe that our internally generated cash flows and amounts available under our line of credit will be adequate to finance internal growth and fund capital expenditures.

-In 2012, we began investing a portion of our cash reserves in variable rate demand notes and a portfolio of government-backed securities (including U.S. Treasuries, government-sponsored enterprise debentures and government-sponsored adjustable rate, mortgage-backed securities).
-The variable rate demand notes, or VRDNs, are generally issued by municipal governments and are backed by a financial institution letter of credit.
+We invest a portion of our cash reserves in variable rate demand notes ("VRDNs") and a portfolio of government-backed securities (including U.S. Treasuries, government-sponsored enterprise debentures and government-sponsored adjustable rate, mortgage-backed securities).
+The VRDNs are generally issued by municipal governments and are backed by a financial institution letter of credit.
 We hold a put right on the VRDNs, which allows us to liquidate the investments relatively quickly (less than one week).
 The government-backed securities have an active secondary market that generally provides for liquidity in less than one week.
-At December 31, 2014 and 2013, we had approximately \$14.8 million and \$14.0 million invested in marketable securities, respectively.
+At December 31, 2015 and 2014, we had approximately \$14.6 million and \$14.8 million invested in marketable securities, respectively.